davelens/dotfiles/VIM_CHANGELOG.md

 # (n)vim changelog
-> This is my vimrc.
+> [This is my vimrc](https://github.com/davelens/dotfiles/blob/master/vimrc).
 There are many like it, but this one is mine.
 > My vimrc is my best friend.
 It is my life.
 I must master it as I must master my life.
 > Without me, my vimrc is useless.
 Without my vimrc, I am useless.

 In an average week of work I see several thousands lines of code.
 I can maintain a hyperfocus on certain programmatical problems during my day job and it allows me to learn quickly from "new code" as I'm skimming it.
-Sadly, I'm also somewhat forgetful.
-Much like forgetting what I ate last week, or what day of the month it is, I can often barely remember what code I read and/or wrote the week before.
-Or what stuff I added to my dotfiles and/or `.vimrc`, and why I did so.
+Sadly, I'm also somewhat forgetful of random pieces of information: What I ate the day before, what the current date is, when I worked on a particular feature in a project, etc,...

-This is often annoying when a line in my vimrc sits there for years and I can't remember why I put it there.
-Sometimes I had the good sense to comment a particular obscure line, but more often than not I'm missing some context.
+This is often annoying when an undocumented line in my vimrc sits there for years and I can only vaguely remember why I put it there.

 An experiment then.
 With this file I hope to keep a contextualized overview of all my Vim changes as time goes by.
 This way I can follow the reasoning of past Dave and hopefully make appropriate decisions when performing future revisions of my beloved `.vimrc`.
+There are many like it, but this one's mine.

 ## 2020-03-10